-Your plans will also need to adapt as your child grows up and his needs and circumstances change – for example, when he starts school or takes up a new sport.
+Your plans will also need to adapt as your child grows up and their needs and circumstances change – for example, when they start school, take up a new sport or become more independent.

 Try to accept different parenting styles

 If you don’t like something your child’s other parent does because of your preferences, you might be able to let it slide.
-Then you can concentrate on things that affect your child’s health and safety.
+This way, you can focus parenting discussions on your child’s needs.

 As long as your child is safe and secure, different parenting approaches and styles can help your child learn that different rules apply in different situations.

-Help your child feel connected to her other parent
+Help your child feel connected to their other parent

-If it’s not upsetting for you, you could keep a framed photo of your family that includes your former partner.
+If it’s not upsetting for you, you could display a family photo that includes your child’s other parent.

-You could also try to be positive about what your child is doing when he’s at his other parent’s house – for example, ‘Wow, that looks like a great cubby house.
+You could also try to be positive about what your child is doing when they’re at their other parent’s house.
+For example, ‘Wow, that looks like a great cubbyhouse.
 What a fun weekend you’ve had!’ or ‘I love hearing about all your adventures’.

-Your child will benefit when his other parent knows what’s going on for him.
-You and your former partner could keep each other up to date by using a shared online calendar or app that lists your child’s weekly schedule, plus any special events.
+Your child will benefit when their other parent knows what’s going on for them.
+You and your child’s other parent could keep each other up to date by using a shared online calendar or app that lists your child’s weekly schedule, including special school or social events.

-You might want your former partner to be involved in or take responsibility for tasks like child and family health visits or school outings.
-If you’re on good terms you could plan to go to activities like parent-teacher interviews or school concerts together.
-If you’re not able to go together, you’ll need to plan who’s going to which event, or how you’ll handle it if you’re both there.
+You might want your child’s other parent to be involved in or take responsibility for tasks like child and family health visits or school outings.
+If you’re on good terms, you could plan to go to activities like parent-teacher interviews or school concerts together.
+If you can’t go together, let your child know that you’ll go separately.
+Plan how to handle it if you’re both there.

-Give your former partner some time to learn the ropes
+Give your child’s other parent some time to learn the ropes

-If you did most of the caring for your children before your separation, your former partner might take a little time to learn about the practical side of caring for children.
-It can be tempting to criticise, but pointing out the positives is much better for everyone.
+If you did most of the caring for your child before your separation, your child’s other parent might take a little time to learn about the practical side of caring for children.
+It’s good for everyone if you can focus on the positive things your child’s other parent does.

-When your child is with her other parent, you might feel a sense of loss, loneliness and disappointment.
-It can help if you try to look at the positive side.
-For example, time apart from your child can give you a chance to rest, relax and pursue relationships, hobbies or interests.
+When your child is with their other parent, you might feel a sense of loss, loneliness and disappointment.
+It can help to see this time as an opportunity.
+For example, time apart from your child can give you a chance to rest, relax and pursue relationships with family and friends.

-If possible, agree in advance on the kind of contact you’ll have with your child while he’s with his other parent.
+If possible, agree in advance on the kind of contact you’ll have with your child while they’re with their other parent.
 For example, you might use phone calls, video calls, text messages, DMs or email.
 When you’re talking with your child, focus on them and try not to show how much you’re missing them.